 Interest rates have historically been low but have risen in recent years.
-Council has some debt at lower levels, but the average interest rate paid on its loans will increase over the 9-years of the LTP as the older debt at lower interest rates is repaid at the end of its term.
-The average interest rate in this plan is 4.5%
+Council has some debt at lower levels, but the average interest rate paid on its loans will increase over the 9-years of the Long-Term Plan as the older debt at lower interest rates is repaid at the end of its term.
+The range of interest rates used in this plan is expected to be in the range of 2.5% to 4.6%.